NoeltHS/Test/guides/punishment-guide.md

 1. TOC
 {:toc}

-This guide is intended for everyone.

-Below is a list of rules and their corresponding punishments.
-Some rules may only apply to staff, while others may apply to everyone.
+Below is a compilation of BloxStreet's punishments.
+Certain punishments only pertain to staff, while others are applicable to all community members.

-Some things to note:
+Note the following:
-- Higher ranks may receive more severe punishments.
+- Higher ranks may be subject to more severe punishments.
-- All of the listed punishments are subject to change based on the severity of the user's actions.
+- All punishments are subject to change depending on the severity of the community member's actions.
-- Not knowing the rules can still lead to a punishment.
+- Lack of awareness regarding the rules does not exempt an individual from receiving a punishment.
-- Some staff punishments can apply to non-staff.
+- Certain punishments designated for staff members may also be applicable to non-staff.
-- Not all punishments are listed here.
-Use common sense.
+- Not all punishments are explicitly listed in this document.
+It is expected that community members exercise common sense.

 ## Player Punishments
 {: .text-red-300 }